CBI records BRS leader K Kavitha's statement in Delhi excise policy scam case | Law-Order

 - India

-A team of CBI sleuths on Sunday examined Telangana Chief Minister K Chandrasekhar Rao's daughter and BRS MLC K Kavitha here in connection with the 'Delhi excise policy scam' and recorded her statement.
+A team of CBI sleuths on Sunday examined Telangana Chief Minister K Chandrasekhar Rao's daughter and Bharat Rashtra Samithi (BRS) MLC K Kavitha at her residence here in connection with the 'Delhi excise policy scam' and recorded her statement.

-The officials, who arrived at 11 am, left her residence at 6.30 pm.
-The city police beefed up security near her residence.
+A six-member Central Bureau of Investigation (CBI) team, including a woman official, arrived at 11 am for recording her statement, and left her residence at 6.30 pm.
+The city police beefed up security near her residence owing to the visit of the CBI team.

-Party sources said the former MP from Nizamabad requested the BRS cadre and Kavitha's supporters to not gather at her residence.
+Party sources said the former MP from Nizamabad requested the BRS cadre and her supporters to not gather at her residence (during her examination).
 As stated earlier when she was served notice, Kavitha reiterated that she will be cooperating with the central agency, the sources added.

+After completion of CBI's examination in the evening, Telangana Animal Husbandry Minister Talasani Srinivas Yadav met Kavitha at her residence even as party supporters in large number gathered outside her house and expressed their solidarity.

+Later, Kavitha went to 'Pragathi Bhavan', Chief Minister Rao's official residence-cum-camp office, and met her father.

 Posters in support of Kavitha were put up near her house by her supporters and also party workers carrying her photo along with slogans.
 One of the posters read 'Daughter of Fighter Will Never Fear. #We Are With Kavithakka'.

-The Central Bureau of Investigation (CBI) had last week informed Kavitha that a team from the premier investigating agency would visit her residence in the city on December 11 for examination.
+The CBI had last week informed Kavitha that a team from the premier investigating agency would visit her residence in the city on December 11 for examination.

 Kavitha, who has been served a notice by the CBI for recording her statement in connection with the case, recently said she will be able to meet the officials from December 11-15 (except for 13th).